efredericks/gvsu-cis373/assets/labs/lab1-sim.md

 First, create a variable in `on start` - `timer = 0`.
 It should look like this.

+<img alt="CircuitPlayground Bluefruit simulator setup" src="/gvsu-cis373/assets/images/lab1-setup.png" />

 {: .important }
-I had to search for 'true' to find the Boolean variable to move into the variable assignment.
+By default numerical values are used.
+Search for the other types if you need - for instance I had to search for 'true' to find the Boolean variable type.

-<img alt="CircuitPlayground Bluefruit simulator setup" src="/gvsu-cis373/assets/images/lab1-setup.png" />

 You might be wondering about that `done` variable.
 Since we have the `forever` block we don't need to create our own.
 We'll just bail out of the loop once we're ready.